cjoke/neovim-for-cjoke/README.md

 # cjokes nvim config.

 This is a fork from cpow/neovim-for-newbs, I did breake out and started to do my own research/voyage pretty early.
-It's been some commits and pushes.
+I thought that would be a nice start.
+Where the man also had some good youtube videos about his config aswell.

-I did this mainly because the other big neovimdistros where too complicated for me to exstend.
-Since Im not a lua developer and the documentation is not to tutorial.
-I had to search all over the place and find various configs that I did understand.
+I forked this because of the other neovim distros where too complicated for me to both understand and exstend.

-I have tried to be minimalistic as possible and at the same time have all the cool things doing development with python language.
+I have tried to be minimalistic as possible and at the same time have all the cool things.
+If you read through the commits you will se that this has been a real rollercoaster.
+I have'nt figured out all things yet.
+But Im closing in.

-For debugging in python, you will need to install debugpy package and check out the keymappings <leader>d-(t,c,o,x) with dap-ui it looks awesome =)
+For debugging in python, you will need to `pip install debugpy` package and check out the keymappings <leader>d-(t,c,o,x) nvim-dap with dap-ui is awesome.

-To use all of the configuration in my repo, there are some packages you will need to install from your package manager.
+To use all of the configuration in my repo, there are some packages you will need to install from your package manager and pip.

-In my case this is aptitude or apt from debian. packages I remember that is needed for all configurations is as follow.
+Some of the plugin authors claim that you will need the latest from neovim I use latest stable.
 ```
-neovim - latest stable (from github, from debian repos its too old)
 git
 lazygit
 python3-pynvim (if you dont use virtual environment)